-Department of Psychology and Behavioural Sciences was founded in 1968 and is a part of Aarhus BSS which holds the internationally recognised accreditations by AACSB and AMBA as well as the EQUIS accreditation for the school’s business activities.
+The Department of Psychology and Behavioural Sciences was founded in 1968 and is a part of Aarhus BSS, which holds the internationally recognised accreditations AACSB and AMBA as well as the EQUIS accreditation for its business activities.

-Department of Psychology and Behavioural Sciences teaches and carries out research into all the most significant subject areas of psychology.
-The department also contributes with communication of psychological research to the society.
-Once graduates have gained relevant business experience and supervision, their Master’s degree in psychology qualifies them for authorisation in Denmark in accordance with the EuroPsy criteria.
+The Department of Psychology and Behavioural Sciences teaches and conducts research within all of the most significant subject areas of psychology.
+The department also contributes to communicating psychological research to society.
+Once graduates gain the relevant work experience and supervision, their Master’s degree in psychology will qualify them for authorisation in Denmark in accordance with the international EuroPsy criteria.

-The department contributes with research and knowledge transfer in the psychology subject areas in relation to society at large.
-The department’s researchers enter into close international collaborative agreements and have a strong tradition for collaborating with researchers from many different fields, such as health, linguistics, philosophy, study of religion, management, economy and neuroscience.
+The department contributes with research and knowledge exchange within the field of psychology in relation to society at large.
+The researchers at the department enter into close national and international collaborative agreements and have a strong tradition for collaborating with researchers from a broad range of academic disciplines, including other social sciences, psychiatry, education, health and neuroscience, philosophy, linguistics, the study of religion, management, and human relations.

-Department of Psychology and Behavioural Sciences has 40–45 faculty and 45-50 PhD students.
+The Department of Psychology and Behavioural Sciences has 55-60 members of academic staff and 45-50 PhD students.

-200 students are enrolled in the Bachelor’s programme, and everyone who passes the Bachelor's exam can continue on the Master’s degree programme.
-Each year, a number of master's graduates are enrolled in the PhD programme, whose aim is a research career.
+At the time being, approximately 225 students are enrolled in the Bachelor’s degree programme on a yearly basis and everyone who passes the Bachelor's degree exams can continue on to the Master’s degree programme.
+In addition to this, a number of Masters’ degree graduates enroll in the PhD programme each year, aiming for a research career.